-A paywall is a method of limiting access to online content through a paid subscription, bit it an article or video production asset.
+A paywall is a method of limiting access to online content through a paid subscription but in an article or video production asset.
 Utilized to gate premium content, it requires an exchange of money before it allows the content to be accessed.
-This may be a single payment to unlock a single asset, or payment to enable access to a series or a catalogue of content.
+This may be a single payment to unlock a single asset, or a payment to enable access to a series or a catalog of content.

 Why should you consider paywalls for your video production content?